hbroek/reken/documentation/developer-guide/chapter-4.md

 </html>
 ```
-In this example we create a two components: `color-button` and `color-chooser`.
+In this example, we create two components: `color-button` and `color-chooser`.

 `color-button` has an argument that takes the color the `color-button` represents.
 It also has a `pickedColor` bindable attribute, which updates with the `color-button`'s color when the button is pressed.

-the `color-chooser` component has a `choosen-color` bindable attribute.
+The `color-chooser` component has a `chosen-color` bindable attribute.
 It is set on the `pickedColor` bindable attribute of the `color-button`.
 There are three `color-button`s declared in the `choosen-color` component.
-When one of the buttons is pressed the `choosenColor` variable which is bound to the `color` bindable attribute on the `color-chooser` gets updated, and the `output` gets updated.
+When one of the buttons is pressed, the `choosenColor` variable, which is bound to the `color` bindable attribute on the `color-chooser`, gets updated, and the `output` gets updated.

 ## 4.20 data-include